Stay in touch with

 Check with your Post Office for the official weight and International Postage Rates.
 Do NOT send as priority, express, certified, or flat rate.
 If you are required to fill out a customs form, it is important to indicate that the contents of the package have zero (0) commercial value.

-Please remember that any envelopes or packages sent to our address in Oregon state will be donated to a local charity.
+Please remember that any envelopes or packages sent to our address in Minnesota state will be donated to a local charity.

 How long will it take my letter to reach my child?